-Have you downloaded my “Getting $#!T Done” workbook yet?
+Have you seen my “Getting $#!T Done” course yet?

 I ask because, part of the challenge is to audit your life in every area and slowly level each area up to a “10”